“I can’t believe you would be writing a book. You’re not serious enough to write a book.”

 The reviews were extraordinary.
 In the first six months, it sold one million copies.
 This was during the height of the depression.
 And this, with the book selling for an unheard-of-at-the-time price of three dollars due to its robust girth (1,037 pages.)

 The book went on to win the Pulitzer Prize for Literature in 1937.
-According to a 2014 Harris Poll, it was found to be the second favorite book of American readers, behind only the bible.
+According to a 2014 Harris Poll, it was the second favorite book of American readers, behind only the Bible.
 As of 2010, it had sold over 30 million copies.

-If you haven’t guessed, the person I’m talking about is Margaret Mitchell.
-The book is Gone with the Wind.
+If you haven’t guessed, the person I’m talking about is Margaret Mitchell, and the book is Gone with the Wind.

 Have you ever used something like that to inspire you?

-Perhaps it’s the image of a friend you never really consider a friend who you always felt would take delight if you never accomplished a thing in your life…
+Perhaps it’s the image of a friend you never really considered a friend who you always felt would take delight if you never accomplished a thing in your life…

 Or the words of an ex-boss are etched in your brain.
 The one who never had your best interests at heart.